Eastland County DWI Court Process

 1. Arraignment (First Appearance)

-- When it Happens: The arraignment is your first appearance in court, usually within a few weeks of your arrest.
-The exact timeframe will depend on court scheduling.
+- When it Happens: The arraignment is your first court appearance, typically scheduled within a few weeks of your arrest.
+The exact date will be on your release paperwork.

 2. Pre-Trial Hearings